 Which is a perfect introduction to this movie.
-Jonathan Click (Pierre Agostino) phones up “models”, starts photographing them and then, usually when they take their top off (whether this is due to them actually being prostitutes or every woman in this movie being inexplicably attracted to the unappealing Agostino is never really made clear), strangles them to death.
+Jonathan Click (Pierre Agostino) phones up “models”, starts photographing them and then, usually when they take their top off (I guess they’re prostitutes, but I don’t understand why the movie is so coy about it), strangles them to death.
 Due to this movie having no live sound – who can afford to record sound at the same time as images?
 Come on! – we’re treated to his inner monologue as a voiceover, which seems to be about cleaning up the streets, or finding a pure woman, or something.
-If he was looking for a pure woman, phoning up nude models seems to be an odd way to go about it, but who am I to question his process?
+If he was looking for a pure woman, phoning up “nude models” seems to be an odd way to go about it, but who am I to question his process?

 At the same time, an unnamed woman who works in an adult bookshop (Carolyn Brandt, Steckler’s ex-wife, which must have been weird) waits to find homeless men who wander past her shop, then follows them to a dirty alleyway and cuts their throat.
 No explanation is given as to her actions, and she gets no voiceover.
 As the title goes, the two of them sort of run into each other a few times, then meet properly…